roberd13/tableau-dse6-demo/README.md

-## DataStax Enterprise is the always-on data platform designed to allow you to effortlessly build and scale your apps, integrating graph, search, analytics, administration, developer tooling, and monitoring into a single unified platform.
+## Built on the best distribution of Apache Cassandra™.
+DataStax Enterprise is the always-on data platform designed to allow you to effortlessly build and scale your apps, integrating graph, search, analytics, administration, developer tooling, and monitoring into a single unified platform.We power your apps' real-time moments so you can create instant insights and powerful customer experiences.

 ## Tableau is an industy leading BI too that focuses on data visualization, dashboarding and data discovery.
 It can be characterized as a "Visual Analytics" application - you don't just use it to visualize data, but instead you conduct analysis through seeing the data in visuals.